jsdir/stretch/docs/pipeline.md

 ### Push images and configurations to nodes

 The configuration trees are pushed to their corresponding nodes.
-Each node pulls their corresponding images from the docker registry.
+Each node pulls its corresponding images from the docker registry.

 ### Change release

-Each node affected by the deploy is then commanded via it's agent to switch to the new release.
+Each node affected by the deploy is then commanded via its agent to switch to the new release.
 This process is done incrementally based on groups to prevent a full system outage and to ensure a zero-downtime deploy.

 ### Switch buffers